 Famous Road Cycling Routes Around Morzine

 Morzine and the surrounding area has a rich heritage with road cycling.
 Having hosted the prestigious Tour de France numerous times since 1975, there are not many roads around the area that are not steeped in cycling history.
-With miles and miles of winding mountain roads, grueling climbs and high speed descents, it is easy to see why Morzine is a mecca in the road cycling world.
+With miles and miles of winding mountain roads, gruelling climbs and high speed descents, it is easy to see why Morzine is a mecca in the road cycling world.
+With that in mind we have put together a guide to some of the most famous road cycling routes around Morzine so you can get out there and explore.

 The great news is that all of those iconic roads featured in the races are public, meaning you don’t have to be Bradley Wiggins or Lance Armstrong to ride them.
 Morzine is ideally located to take on these routes meaning there is no better place for a road cycling holiday in the Alps.